An Overview of Driving on a Suspended License in Maryland

 If you are facing a potential suspension of your driver’s license, it is important that you act quickly.
 Depending on the circumstances, you may be at a disadvantage if you delay action.
 If you are facing a possible suspension for an alcohol-related offense, you will want to submit a hearing request within ten (10) days from the date of your arrest.

-When an individual is arrested for an alcohol-related traffic offense, the officer will generally confiscate the individual’s license and issue a temporary license valid for forty-five (45) days..
-The paperwork provided to the driver, by the officer will contain a hearing request form.
-If the hearing request form is completed and returned, within ten (10) days of the arrest, the MVA will schedule a hearing within the forty-five (45) day window.
-If a hearing request is made, after ten days, but within 30 days, the person may continue to drive during the forty-five (45)days for which the temporary license is valid, but is not permitted to drive after the forty-five (45) days has elapsed.
+When an individual is arrested for an alcohol-related traffic offense, the officer will generally confiscate the individual’s license and issue a temporary license valid for forty-five (45) days.
+The paperwork provided to the driver by the officer will contain a hearing request form.
+If the hearing request form is completed and returned within ten (10) days of the arrest, the MVA will schedule a hearing within the forty-five (45) day window.
+If a hearing request is made after ten days but within 30 days, the person may continue to drive during the forty-five (45)days for which the temporary license is valid but is not permitted to drive after the forty-five (45) days have elapsed.

-3. Whether the police officer requested a test after the person was fully advised as required by law, of the administrative sanctions that shall be imposed.
+- Whether the police officer requested a test after the person was fully advised, as required by law, of the administrative sanctions that shall be imposed.

 The determination of any facts by the Administration is independent of the determination of the same or similar facts in the adjudication of any criminal charges arising out of the same occurrence.
 The disposition of criminal charges will not affect any suspension imposed by the MVA.